ClimenteA/py7zip/README.md

 # py7zip
 Unzipping files with 7zip and python fast!

-The modules is for a custom use the main func of the module is this one:
+The main idea of this module is this:

 ```

 import subprocess